kelvinsjk/mathlified/packages/vite-plugin-sveltekit-mathlified/src/content/4_quiz/0b_customize-collections.md

 1. `data` is the output of the preprocessor, with an additional `isMd` property
 2. `module` represents the `quiz/xxx.ts` module, which will be `null` if `isMD` is true

-The default behavior if either a `md` or `module` preprocessor is not specified is tot output a `data` object with `title` and `content`.
+The default behavior if either a `md` or `module` preprocessor is not specified is to output a `data` object with `title` and `content`.

 For our example, the custom component is `Quiz.svelte`.
 Take a look at this file.